jpuritz/EecSeq/Protocol.md

 * To create Adapter P1, combine each oligo 1.1 with its complementary oligo 1.2 in a 1:1 ratio in working strength annealing buffer (final buffer concentration 1x) for a total annealed adapter concentration of 40uM (for example, if purchased oligos are resuspended to an initial concentration of 100uM, use 40ul oligo 1.1, 40ul oligo 1.2, 10ul 10x annealing buffer and 10ul nuclease-free water).
 Do the same for oligos 2.1 and 2.2 to create the common adapter P2.
 2. In a thermocyler, incubate at 97.5°C for 2.5 minutes, and then cool at a rate of not greater than 3°C per minute until the solution reaches a temperature of 21°C. Hold at 4°C.
-3. Prepare final working strength concentrations of annealed adapters from this annealed stock (the appropriate working stock dilution for your experiment can be determined from our ligation molarity calculator).
+3. Prepare final working strength concentrations of annealed adapters from this annealed stock (the appropriate working stock dilution for your experiment can be determined from our ligation molarity calculator-WILL PROBABLY HAVE TO ADD DETAILS).
 For convenience, it is possible to store the adapters at 4°C while in active use.

 **Procedure:**